gh120515/Lauren-fullstack-portfolio/README.md

 ## Update notes

-Last updated: March 2023
+Last updated: May 2023
 ![Screenshot of Desktop view (as of Mar23](assets/screenshots/desktopMar23.png)
 ![Screenshot of Mobile view (as of Mar23)](assets/screenshots/mobileMar23.png)

+- version May 2023: Added link to 'Whiskers of Zen' project.

-- version 1 (March 2023): Created the portfolio, to demonstrate and apply my current knowledge of HTML and CSS.
+- version March 2023: Created the portfolio, to demonstrate and apply my current knowledge of HTML and CSS.

 ## Credits